 As the old adage goes, “you can’t manage what you don’t measure”.
 By measuring the work that needs to be done, you can manage how optimally it’s executed.
 Otherwise, you have no idea what’s going on or where the bottleneck in your team’s activity lies.

 The same way Gantt started out by measuring the workforce’s activities, your starting point should also be to get an idea of what each workflow in your company looks like.

 You can do this by mapping out the process, as explained in this guide:

 The idea is to hold meetings with your team to find out how they’re working and to create workflows for them to execute on.
-If you’re running a small business or working remotes, asking them to record a screencast is a great option because it’s precise and easy to do.
+If you’re running a small business or working remotely, asking them to record a screencast is a great option because it’s precise and easy to do.

 Once you have enough information to start creating your first formal workflow, it’s time to transfer that to a template in workflow software like Process Street.

 Creating Process Street templates for your workflows is as easy as writing a Word document.
 And, once it’s done, you can see work being completed as checklists on your dashboard; one checklist for each time the workflow is ran by an employee:

 In the example above, you can see a client onboarding workflow with three checklists — one for each time a client has been onboarded.